alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

     }
 }
 ```
 And the empty `DerivedClass` 3.5 times slower.
-Can you explain it??
+Can you explain it?? :scream:

 I asked [a question on SO][SO].
-A lot of developers appeared and started to teach me how to write benchmarks :laughing: Meanwhile [on RSDN][RSDN] an interesting workaround was found: "Just add two empty methods":
+A lot of developers appeared that started to teach me how to write benchmarks :laughing: Meanwhile [on RSDN][RSDN] an interesting workaround was found saying "just add two empty methods":

 ```csharp
 public class BaseClass<T>